edx/frontend-i18n/README.rst

 **localeSelector**

-A selector that retrieves the locale when given the redux state.
+A selector that returns the locale when given the redux state.

 Localized country lists: